Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 From a performance monitoring perspective, the lack of properly identifying the CPU consumption used by processes, is terrifying.
 All tools I found, fail to properly report where the CPU goes.

 In several cases, this leads to wrong conclusions.
 For example, I use several **pacemaker** clusters.
-Before netdata, I was not aware that the clustering software itself requires so much CPU:
+Before netdata, I was not aware that the clustering software itself requires so much CPU.

 pacemaker running on server A: